-Couldn’t find a link to the story but one of the food on demand startup’s founder started off by going to a supermarket nearby and approaching shoppers with questions like “if I had a services to deliver your groceries, would you pay for it?”
-Moreover, he made first sales straightaway (before writing a single line of code and no dime spent on ads).
+Couldn’t find a link to the story but one of the food on demand startup’s founder started by going to a supermarket nearby and approaching shoppers with questions like “if I had a service to deliver your groceries, would you pay for it?”
+Moreover, he made the first sales straightaway (before writing a single line of code and no dime spent on ads).

 Essentially, the digital world is about scaling and not the product itself.

-First thing other guides will tell you – talk to your friends.
-Chances are your friends are not your target audience, but they might hook you up with right people and opportunities.
+The first thing other guides will tell you – talk to your friends.
+Chances are your friends are not your target audience, but they might hook you up with the right people and opportunities.

-Use all your connections and social resources available to provide better leverage for your business public profile and profitable opportunities: from friends and blogger pals to platform owners or any other connections you might have.
+Use all your connections and social resources available to provide better leverage for your public business profile and profitable opportunities: from friends and blogger pals to platform owners or any other contacts you might have.
 It is going to provide a significant boost at the start.

-TIP: Reading “Never Eat Alone” by Keith Ferrazzi might be of great help for you.
+TIP: Reading “Never Eat Alone” by Keith Ferrazzi might be of great help to you.
 Here’s a brief review of the book.

 Social media is the cheapest and also a pretty responsive way to go (not scalable though).
-No initial investment needed and negative feedback is the only risk (or rather downside) you may face, but it will only indicate the weak spots to work on next time.
-Well, unless all the feedback is negative, because in that case you will have to completely reassess your idea.
-It’s a really good way to make a first step and find out if your idea is worth it.
+No initial investment needed and negative feedback is the only risk (or somewhat downside) you may face, but it will only indicate the weak spots to work on next time.
+Well, unless all the feedback is negative because in that case, you will have to reassess your idea completely.
+It’s a perfect way to make the first step and find out if your idea is worth it.

-My go to choice is Reddit, because range of subreddits (smaller forums) is endless.
+My go-to choice is Reddit because the range of subreddits (smaller forums) is endless.

-Second obvious option is Facebook groups and use the power of the social network to get exposure and receive huge number of useful comments, to analyse the initial public reaction.
+The second obvious option is Facebook groups and uses the power of the social network to get exposure and receive a massive number of useful comments, to analyze the initial public reaction.
 Do they fancy having a product you plan to offer?
 Running a poll on Twitter can be good too, provided you have a relatively big audience to reach.